aduth/andrewduthie.com/post/requirejs.md

  * potatoes.js
  * require.js

 We will want to start by adding a script tag to our main page to load the RequireJS library.
-We will also specify an entry point through the "data-main" attribute.
+We will also specify an entry point through the `data-main` attribute.

 ```xml
 <!doctype html>